Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Introduction

 \subsection{Contributions}

-We first present a review of the three common strategies for generating deblurring training pairs used in the literature: 1) averaging shots from high-speed cameras, 2) a dual-camera setup with different exposure configurations, and 3) synthetically blurred images by convolving a sharp image with a given kernel.
-Secondly, we propose a method that, based on the third strategy, is able to generate training pairs that induce powerful generalization in existing deblurring models, as evaluated on four standard datasets of real blurred images \cite{kohler2012recording,lai2016comparative,rim_2020_ECCV,zhang2020deblurring}.
-Compared to existing approaches, our generation methodology takes into account multiple object motions in the scene and saturated pixels.
-Experimentally, we found that these two additional elements are crucial for obtaining good generalization to real images, as they allow the network to see smoothly varying motion blur kernels within objects, and at the same time, to learn to restore patches where multiple motion blurs and saturation coexist.
-The proposed dataset generation procedure is simple, effective, and allows to distill the impact in the network's performance of modeling aspects like $\gamma$-correction, kernel size, non-uniformity, and pixel saturation.
+We first present a thorough review of the three common strategies for generating deblurring training pairs used in the literature, namely: 1) Frame averaging from high-speed cameras, 2) Dual-camera setups with different exposure configurations, and 3) Synthetically blurred images by convolving a sharp image with a given kernel.
+Following this analysis, we conjecture about the reasons behind the lack of generalization of networks trained with the first two approaches.
+Then, we propose a synthetic dataset generation methodology based on the third strategy, that generates training pairs inducing powerful generalization in existing deblurring models, as demonstrated on three standard datasets of real blurred images \citep{kohler2012recording,lai2016comparative,rim_2020_ECCV}.